RiddleAndCode/rtd-docs/docs/Token_Management_Platform_Manual.md

 2. Head over to the **Addresses section** of the web interface,
 ![Accounts](assets/user-manual-screens/addeses_navigation.jpeg)
 3. Click **New Asset** in the top right corner,
 4. You need to prepare a list of unique account IDs that are in a 32bit hexadecimal format.
-The account ID serves as the derivation index,
+The Account ID serves as the derivation index,
 5. Enter the values on the right side,
 ![New Account](assets/user-manual-screens/add_new_account.jpeg)
-6. Enter the Hash ID,
+6. Enter the AccountID,
 7. Click **Generate.**